1vid/1vid/README.md

-- 👋 Hi, I’m @Kucherjashka
+- 👋 Hi, I’m Iluha
 - 👀 I’m interested in coding, beekeeping, winemaking, mycology and snowboarding
-- 🌱 I’m currently learning ruby & rails
+- 🌱 I’m currently dive into ruby on rails
-- 💞️ I’m looking to collaborate on remote web application project
+- 💞️ I’m looking for friends with the same hurts
-- 📫 How to reach me : velichko.ilia@gmail.com
+- 📫 How to reach me : [ [email](velichko.ilia@gmail.com), [telegramm](https://t.me/vincent_noir) ]

 <!---
 Kucherjashka/Kucherjashka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.